dmcgits/dmcgits.github.io/mds/ISE102/week10_notes.md

 3. Change "Cell" to "Fruit" and "CELL" to "FRUIT"
 4. Add the right (including a cell)
 5. What includes do you need?

+## Displaying and updating score

+Our template has something we can use.
+See if you can figure it out.

 ## Continue at home